 A: You generally should not recognize any gain or loss for U.S. federal income tax purposes as a result of the initial change of your existing shares of common stock into shares of Class B common stock, or the subsequent conversion of those shares of Class B common stock into shares of common stock.
-You are urged to consult your tax advisors with respect to the tax consequences to you (including applicable state, local and foreign tax consequences) of the change of your common stock into Class B common stock and the subsequent conversion of Class B common stock into common stock in light of your particular circumstances.
+You are urged to consult your tax advisors with respect to the tax consequences to you (including applicable state, local and foreign tax consequences) of the change of your common stock into Class B common stock and the subsequent conversion of Class B common stock into generally should be conversed as a result of your particular circumstances.